 Then in August of 2013, a life altering event occurred, which left Loretta with permanent brain damage to her frontal and temporal lobes, along with other permanent neurological challenges.
 That split-second moment took art out of her life.
 Unfortunately to her dismay, nothing that was manifesting in her mind would translate onto the canvas or paper.
 All the love, the appreciation, the years of training; her hand was gone.

-Finally, in December 2018, after multiple personal losses and challenges, Loretta drove herself back into art.
-In a moment of deep loss, but of necessary acceptance, she created the painting "11:04".
-Behind the layers of oil paint are doctors’ notes, tests, accident reports, letters, photos, disability forms, and illusions of grandeur.
-In the process of this creation, of letting go, her ability to create returned, but in a new form she had never explored before.
-This composition of contemporary abstract expressionism stood before her, that was a far cry from her traditional, textile gouache training from college.
+Finally, in December 2018, after multiple personal losses and challenges, Loretta drove herself back into her craft.
+In a moment of deep loss, she created the painting "11:04".
+Behind the layers of oil paint are doctors’ notes, test results, her accident report, letters, and disability forms.
+In the process of this artwork, of letting go, her ability to create returned, but in a new form she had never explored before.
+This composition of contemporary abstract expressionism stood before her, that was a far cry from her traditional, rigid textile training from college.

-She has proudly created one-of-a-kind commissions for private residences and businesses across the country.
-Loretta is also a member of the South Bay Artist Association, the Patchogue Arts Council, The Port Washington Art Guild, as well as the Art Queens.
-Yet out of it all, one thing especially important to her is working as a Traumatic Brain Injury Advocate, to help those understand some disabilities are unable to be seen.
+She has created custom commissions for private residences and businesses across the United States and Canada.
+However, the one thing keeps her going is working as a Traumatic Brain Injury Advocate to help those understand some disabilities are unable to be seen.